This section of the College Catalog covers academic policies. For a listing of administrative (non-academic) policies see the Campus Handbook.

 Permission to Study at Another College

 Students may take courses at another college for the purpose of transferring credit to SUNY Plattsburgh.
-Students who plan to study at another college should complete the Permission for Off-Campus Study form and receive approval in advance from their advisor and chairperson for the courses they intend to take.
+Students who plan to study at another college should complete the Cross-Registration and Off-Campus Study Approval Form and receive approval in advance from their advisor and chairperson for the courses they intend to take.
 Students will not be granted credit for duplicate/equivalent course work.
 A minimum grade of D (1.0) is required for the credit to transfer; however, if a grade higher than a D is required for a course (college-wide or in the student’s major) the credit will transfer only if that higher minimum grade has been earned.
 Students should bear in mind that a maximum of 67 credit hours earned at two-year colleges or 84 credit hours earned at other four-year colleges may be accepted toward a bachelor’s degree at SUNY Plattsburgh.

 Practicum and Internships

 Practicum and internship candidates are expected to follow the external and professional practicum guidelines appropriate to their discipline.
-(Please refer to specific department/program student/internship manual for details.)
+Please refer to specific department/program student/internship manual for details.

 Disciplines in which regular proficiency/placement examinations are available include mathematics, English, information and technology literacy, and foreign language.
 Students may inquire about the availability of other proficiency/placement tests by seeing the center director or chairperson of the department offering the course.
 Students may take proficiency/placement examinations without enrolling in the specific course.
-(Some majors, minors, or specific courses may require all enrolled students to take a proficiency/placement examination/evaluation.)
+Some majors, minors, or specific courses may require all enrolled students to take a proficiency/placement examination/evaluation.
 A student may not satisfy a requirement through proficiency for a course in which he or she has already received a grade (including but not limited to I, W, WC, or AU) or where he or she has already completed a more advanced course.
 There is no credit earned by proficiency, only the recording on the student’s transcript of the grade of PR.

 Recording in the Classroom Policy